cirruslabs/cirrus-ci-docs/docs/index.md

 Cirrus CI allows customers to schedule CI builds on [variety of cloud services](guide/supported-computing-services.md) and pay the cloud provider directly and only for the resources used to run CI builds and store build artifacts.

+At the moment Cirrus CI [supports only GitHub](faq.md#only-github-support).
 For private repositories Cirrus CI takes a [small per-user fee](pricing.md) for scheduling and orchestrating builds.
 Cirrus CI is free for Open Source projects.

 !!! info